 TornJersey Media is an upstart Independent Indigenous media production company founded by Haudenosaunee filmmaker Terry Jones.
 Jones is an enrolled member of the Seneca Nation of Indians, who are located in western New York State.
 Terry has a passion for sharing his Haudenosaunee (Iroquois) history and culture through his film works.
 He strives to find a balance between entertaining and educating his audiences.

-In May of 2016, Terry graduated Summa Cum Laude from Syracuse University with a bachelor’s degree in film.
-Post-graduation, Terry’s short films, many co-directed with Indian filmmaker Govind Deecee, have found success on the film festival circuit worldwide.
-Standouts include “Soup For My Brother” being awarded Best Documentary at the 2016 Liverpool International Film Festival in the United Kingdom as well as “Give and Take” winning Emerging Filmmaker at the 2015 LA Skins Fest in Los Angeles.
-“Scarlett,” a short experimental film co-directed with Govind Deecee and Akshay Raheja, while studying 35mm film production at the FAMU film school in the Czech Republic, was awarded a Special Mention at the 2016 Arte Non Stop Film Festival in Buenos Aires, Argentina.
+Terry’s short films, many co-directed with Indian filmmaker Govind Deecee, have found success on the film festival circuit worldwide.
+Standouts include “Soup For My Brother” which was named Best Documentary at the 2016 Liverpool International Film Festival in the United Kingdom as well as “Give and Take” (co-directed with Deecee) winning Emerging Filmmaker at the 2015 LA Skins Fest in Los Angeles.
+“Scarlett,” a short experimental film (co-directed with Govind Deecee and Akshay Raheja), was produced while studying 35mm film production at the FAMU film school in the Czech Republic, was awarded a Special Mention at the 2016 Arte Non Stop Film Festival in Buenos Aires, Argentina.
+Jones’ short films have found distribution at the Canadian Filmmakers Distribution Centre (CFMDC) in Toronto; which includes “Soup For My Brother,” “Empire State,” “[untitled & unlabeled],” “Ode to the Nine” and “Gik:skwod.”